kallebysantos/play.ai-content-summarizer/README.md

 # 🧠 Chrome Article Summarizer

 A minimal Chrome Extension built with React, TypeScript, and Vite that uses OpenAI's GPT API to summarize article content on the current page.
-This is the MVP version — simple, fast, and focused.
+This is the simple version — simple, fast, and focused.

 ![image](https://github.com/user-attachments/assets/25dc25aa-b066-4589-8f31-98e1222f28f4)